RodenPaul86/CoVid-HQ/README.md

 - Ad free.
 - All current country stats.
-- Map with recovered and dead stats.
+- Map with recovered and deceased stats.
 - Health news.

 ## Screenshots